anandojha/qmrebind/docs/getting_started.rst

 Input PDB file Requirements
 ########################

-QMMMReBind_SEEKR accepts the PDB input file with the following requirements:
+qmrebind accepts the PDB input file with the following requirements:

 * PDB file typically should have the box vector information.